cloudposse/docs/content/docs/intro.md

 Tons of tools/CLIs are used as part of our solution.
 We distribute these tools in a couple of different ways:

-* Geodesic bundles most of these tools as part of the geodesic base image:
+* Geodesic bundles most of these tools as part of the geodesic base image
 * Our [packages repo](/reference/tools.mdx#packages) provides an embeddable `Makefile` system for installing packages in other contexts (e.g. [`build-harness`](/reference/tools.mdx#build-harness)).
 This can also be used for local ("native") development contexts.

 Here are some of the most important tools to be aware of: